tldr-pages/tldr/contributing-guides/git-terminal.md

 # Changing the email of your last commit

-If the email that you used for a commit isn't added to your GitHub account, you can either add it [here](https://github.com/settings/emails) or change the email of your last commit with
+If the email that you used for a commit isn't added to your GitHub account, you can either add it [here](https://github.com/settings/emails) or change the email of your last commit with the following commands:
 ```bash
 git commit --amend --author="Name <new.email@example.com>"
 git push --force